 iSafe is our health and safety management system.
 We actively encourage the team to engage with the system for all accidents, incidents and near misses, while systematically looking for ways to improve and simplify our reporting and investigation.

 Audits/proactivity

-If safety is reactive, we're waiting for incidents to occur before we can implement change.
-We proactively find ways we can improve our systems through auditing and building team culture that doesn't accept second rate
+If safety is reactive, we're waiting

+find ways we can improve our systems through auditing and building team culture that doesn't accept second rate health and safety.